-Rapid Antigen testing is provided as part of the Lakehead University Mandatory Vaccine Policy.
-Tests are administered by a third party contracted by the University for those who meet testing criteria.
+Rapid Antigen testing is required for some individuals as part of the Lakehead University Mandatory Vaccine Policy.

 |What is Rapid Antigen Testing?|

 Rapid Antigen Testing is a screening test that detects the presence or absence of the COVID-19 antigen.
 The test is used to potentially identify COVID-19 early and help reduce the spread of the virus and prevent outbreaks.
 Rapid antigen testing is used for screening purposes only, it is not a COVID-19 diagnostic test.
 When used regularly, rapid testing can help to identify individuals who may be infectious early on, and not yet exhibiting symptoms.

 Rapid antigen testing uses a swab to collect a sample from the nose.
 The results are available in approximately 15 minutes.

 The use of rapid tests as a screening tool provides another layer of protection for the Lakehead University community.
 Rapid testing is not a substitute for other public health measures such as mask wearing, and hand hygiene.

 Since rapid testing is only a screening tool, a positive result is considered a “presumptive positive” case that requires a Polymerase Chain Reaction (“PCR”) test to be performed at a local laboratory to diagnose COVID-19.